GesthosNetwork/GIO-Docker-Configs/README.md

    - Wait approximately 15 minutes for the server to debug and be ready.

 3. **Apply Game Patch**:
-   - Place the downloaded game patch into the same folder as the game's executable file (.exe).
+   - See readme.txt for instruction.

-4. **Run FurinaImpact.Proxy**:
+4. **Run FireflySR.Proxy**:
-   - Set the port to `21000`.
+   - Open config.json, set DestinationPort to `21000`.

 5. **Playing the Game**:
    - You can now enjoy the game.